But Then What ?

-The recent emphasis on and awareness of mental health in sport and in society is welcome.
+The recent emphasis on and increased awareness of mental health in sport and in society is welcome.

-However, there seems to be confusion around what constitutes ‘mental health’, and ‘mental illness’.
+However, there is confusion around what constitutes ‘mental health’, and about the definition of ‘mental illness’.

-Where does well-being come from and how can we find it again when it has apparently been lost?
+Where does well-being come from?
+How can we find it again when it has apparently been lost?

 The authorities we look to for guidance – academia, public health and sports organisations – appear to be in a similar state of conflict.

 There are varying definitions, categorisations and approaches to dealing with what is undoubtedly a serious and growing problem.